 No matter what degree you decide on, we hope our research and support has made the selection process easier.
 There are numerous resources BVS utilizes to collect information on degrees, and we encourage you to check them out for yourself!

-Here are the 15 cheapest Bachelor degrees in gender and women's studies for 2020!
+Here are the 15 cheapest Bachelor degrees in gender and women's studies!

 Pomona College's Gender & Women's Studies Program aims to challenge conventional assumptions about women, gender roles, and sexuality.
 The major explores interpretations of sexual differences in cultural and historical contexts, a wide range of feminist research, and how gender intersects with race, class, colonialism, and sexuality.
 Students can choose from two different WGS majors: one that focuses specifically on "recent feminist interdisciplinary scholarship," and one that combines feminist theory with another specific liberal arts discipline, including religion, music, English or political science, among others.
 Students on the first track are required to take six WGS courses and three electives, on top of general education requirements.
 The second track requires similar WGS courses, along with specific courses in the students' attached discipline or program.

 Pomona is another small, focused liberal arts college with a student body of about 1,700 and an 8:1 student-to-faculty ratio.
 As Pomona is located about 35 miles east of Los Angeles, students can enjoy warm weather almost year-round.
 Pomona is one of The Claremont Colleges, the seven-school consortium including five undergraduate and two graduate schools, all located in the same neighborhood.
 Students have limited access to courses and research centers, as well as extracurricular programs at each of the colleges.
 Pomona ties for number five in U.S. News & World Report's 2019 Best National Liberal Arts Colleges.
 The school's Fall 2017 acceptance rate was eight percent.